Donald Trump and President Obama meet at the White House, vowing a smooth transition of power.

 “I want to emphasize to you, Mr. President-elect, that we now are going to want to do everything we can to help you succeed.
 Because if you succeed, then the country succeeds,” Obama said.

-According to Donald Trump, he has never met with Obama personally before today's meeting, stating that Obama offered counseling, and the pair spoke about domestic issues.
+According to Donald Trump, he has never met with Obama personally before today's meeting, stating that Obama offered to counsel, and the pair spoke about domestic issues.
 Trump also cited that he would appreciate Obama’s ”counsel” as part of the transition.

 “I very much look forward to dealing with the president in the future,” Trump said.